dkress59/wordpress-api-client/README.md

 - createEndpointCustomGet
 - createEndpointCustomPost

-[ ToDo ]

 ### Custom End Points

-Let's say you have two navigation menus [registered](https://developer.wordpress.org/reference/functions/register_nav_menu/) in your WordPress-Theme's functions.php, and you have a [custom WP-API-route](https://developer.wordpress.org/reference/functions/register_rest_route/) registered like so:
+Let's say you have two [navigation menus](https://developer.wordpress.org/reference/functions/register_nav_menu/) registered in your WordPress-Theme's functions.php, and you have a [custom WP-API-route](https://developer.wordpress.org/reference/functions/register_rest_route/) registered like so:

 ```php
 <?php